-The firm exists for a narrow commercial problem: European buyers do not need generic ESG claims.
-They need supplier evidence they can read, question, compare and use before procurement friction becomes contract risk.
+Villanova ESG is an EU–Brazil supplier evidence advisory.
+It exists for a narrow commercial problem: European buyers do not need generic ESG claims.
+They need supplier evidence they can read, question, compare and use — before procurement friction becomes contract risk.

 Why the firm exists